Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Related works

-Among these rare references, we can mention ML-ANet~\citep{ml-anet}, which explicitly minimizes the domain gap by optimizing multi-kernels maximum mean discrepancies (MK-MMD) in a Reproducing Kernel Hilbert Space (RKHS).
-More recently, an adversarial approach has been adopted in~\citep{chest} where a condition-based domain discriminator similar to conditional-GANs~\citep{c-gan} has been employed.
-However, similar to the first category of methods for traditional multi-label image classification, these two approaches~\citep{ml-anet, chest} neglect the important information of label dependencies.
 A graph-based approach called DA-MAIC has been then proposed as an alternative~\citep{da-maic}.
-As in ML-GCN~\citep{ml-gcn}, the authors have proposed to build a graph for modeling label correlations based on label co-occurrences.
+As in ML-GCN~\citep{ml-gcn}, they have proposed to build a graph for modeling label correlations based on label co-occurrences.
 Additionally, to reduce the domain shift between the source and target domains, they have used a domain classifier that is trained in an adversarial manner.
-Unfortunately, DA-MAIC is impacted by the same drawbacks affecting ML-GCN~\citep{ml-gcn} as detailed in Section~\ref{sec:intro}.
+Unfortunately, DA-MAIC is impacted by the same drawbacks affecting ML-GCN~\citep{ml-gcn} as detailed in Section~\ref{sec:intro} and~\ref{sec:related_works_mlic}.
 More details regarding these issues are given in the next section.

+Inspired by~\citep{daln}, a very recent work~\citep{dda-mlic} called DDA-MLIC redefining the adversarial loss based on the multi-label classifier has been proposed, hence eliminating the need for an additional discriminator.
+Although this approach has shown promising results, it addresses the problem of domain adaptation from a different perspective.
+Indeed, the present paper aims to propose a suitable multi-label classification mechanism that could be beneficial for both single-domain and cross-domain settings while DDA-MLIC investigates a more adequate adversarial strategy.
+Therefore, the two methods (DDA-MLIC and ours) tackle two different yet complementary aspects of UDA for multi-label classification.